...

 It’s important to understand that there are several treatment options available in the market which may achieve similar results from the ones listed here.
 This article is also not meant to suggest that the treatments we offer are the only sole or best options.

-Eye Color & Ethnicity
+2. Eye Color & Ethnicity

-Melanin
+3. Melanin

-Genetics can also influence how much melanin (the pigment responsible for darkening) is produced, leading some individuals to naturally produce higher levels of melanin in their under-eye area.
-This can lead to dark circles that are more difficult to treat, as they can be resistant to treatments such as laser therapy.
+Genetics can play a role in how much melanin (the pigment responsible for darkening) is produced, causing some people to naturally have higher levels of melanin in the under-eye area.
+As a result, treating dark circles in these individuals can be more challenging, as they may be resistant to treatments like laser therapy.

 1. use a moisturiser